 Try breaking down your metrics to see if there is anything else you need to know by using phrases like “broken down by”, “per”, “for each”, etc.

-Before you create a dashboard in Google Data Studio
+Before you create a dashboard in Looker Studio

 Planning is essential to everything.

-Before you create a dashboard in Google Data Studio, you should prepare your dataset and the dashboard layout.
+Before you create a dashboard in Looker Studio, you should prepare your dataset and the dashboard layout.
 This includes deciding which metrics are important for your report or dashboard so that they can be displayed as columns, rows, or charts.

 Step 1: Prepare the dataset (we’ll use Google Sheets)

-In Data Studio, you can connect to a large variety of datasets.
+In Looker Studio, you can connect to a large variety of datasets.
 But in this tutorial, we will be using Google Sheets.
 Why?

 We’re big fans of Google Sheets.
 Apart from being simple and easy to use even for beginners, here are a few other reasons: